Suvink/docs-choreo-dev/en/pe-docs/docs/choreo-cli/get-started-with-the-choreo-cli.md

 This guide walks you through the following sample use case:

-- List applications within a project
+- View applications within a project
 - Build an application
 - Deploy the application in the development environment
 - Promote the application to the production environment